 Berry House is a beautiful Georgian property enjoying an idyllic location overlooking the scenic Batherm Valley on the edge of Exmoor.
 Here, traditional country house ambience blends perfectly with luxurious modern convenience to provide a stunning setting for any gathering of friends, family and colleagues, be it a short break or a longer holiday.

 The approach is charming; up the sweeping driveway, past the pretty gatehouse, through typically English parkland, and on through a pillared entrance, to the top of the ha-ha.
 Behind the impressive Georgian frontage is a lovely big kitchen with a huge walk-in larder, a grand dining room, a billiard room, TV room and drawing room, and upstairs, 6 sumptuous bedrooms; in a separate building is a fantastic indoor heated pool, and two further ensuite bedrooms.
+From March 2022 there will be a large cinema room which can be cleared for use as a yoga studio, making Berry House the perfect choice for wellness retreats.

 From the timber-clad pool house you can step out onto a lovely terrace overlooking a fenced pond, and down into one of the most beautiful valleys in the whole of Devon.
 You'd be hard pushed to find a more tranquil spot to idle the time away, and the surrounding countryside is just breath taking; wide open fields, wooded hillsides, and a network of footpaths to explore.
 If you go pootling about the narrow lanes sooner or later you'll wind up at some quaint watering hole where you can stop for a laid back pub lunch and a pint of the local ale, and only a few miles away is the varied landscape of Exmoor National Park; plunging cliffs, steeply rolling wooded valleys, and rugged moors where wild ponies roam free.
 Leave your worries behind and go and explore; go to Watersmeet and stroll along the shady riverside paths, cross the River Barle on the ancient clapperboard bridge at Tarr Steps, find a seat at Porlock Weir and watch the world go by, climb Dunkery Beacon, the highest point in the park and be astounded by the far reaching views.
 Have a ride on the cliff railway at Lynton and Lynmouth, walk up the wooded cliffs to Culbone Church, the tiniest still in use in England; it's all divine and honestly, you'll adore it.